Vahab-Programmer/GUI-PasswordGenerator/README.md

 i Created GUI app Using Tkinter

-This is my Fist GUI Python Project!
+This is my First GUI Python Project!

 This app Cannot Create Password with 7 or Less than 7 Lenght! but app can create Password With MAX Lenght 128